mavjav-edu/pcc_2e/appendix_c/README.md

 ## Outline of how to get unstuck

+### General Tips

+The Python community is particularly friendly to newcomers &mdash; they're often happy to help fellow Python programmers.
+Remember to embody that spirit yourself when you ask for help.
+Be friendly (start with a warm greeting), and grateful in response to help you receive (thank them, try it out, and let them know if it works).
+Try to build a reputation as someone who is pleasant to talk to!

 ### **First Steps**

-When you’re stuck, your first step should be to assess your situation.
+When you’re stuck, try to assess your problem and how you got there.
 Before you can get help from anyone else, you’ll need to be able to answer the following three questions clearly:

-• What are you trying to do?
+• What are you trying to do? ("Trying to display a star on the screen")

 • What have you tried so far?
+(Provide a link to the GitHub repo where your work resides)

-• What results have you been getting?
+• What results have you been getting? ("I get a full pygame window filled with blue color, but no star")

 Your answers should be as specific as possible.
 For the first question, explicit statements like “I’m trying to install the latest version of